Aryan6400/Atlan-SQL-Query-Analyser/README.md

 **Optimisations:**

-Performance can be optimised by implementing lazy loading.
+Improved performance and load time by implementing lazy loading on the tables and graphs components.
+New metrics: